(Last Updated on : 11-07-2019)

-Iron and steel industry in India is a heavy industry.
+Iron and Steel Industry in India is a heavy industry.
 All its raw materials are heavy and massive.
-They encompass iron-ore, coking coal and limestone
+They encompass iron-ore, coking coal

 .
-Iron and steel industry necessitates enormous investment, proper infrastructure, able means of up-to-date transport and communication
+Iron and Steel Industry necessitates enormous investment, proper infrastructure, able means of up-to-date transport

 .
-As compared to China, India had an excellent beginning.
-A humble beginning of the modern steel industry took place at Kulti in West Bengal
+The beginning of the Steel Industry took place at Kulti in West Bengal

 in the year 1870.
 But the outset of bigger production became noticeable with the establishment of a steel plant in Jamshedpur